Danny Batth: Return to Wolverhampton Wanderers

-The 2014–15 season was Batth's first as a regular in the Championship and his impressive form from the previous season continued.
+The 2014–15 season was Batth's first as a regular in the Championship.
 He remained as the only ever-present since Jackett's arrival, playing in every game of a side that had won 50 out of 86 games.
-Wolves got off to a flying start maintaining a play-off position until mid-November as Batth formed a solid partnership with Richard Stearman.
+Wolves got off to a positive start, maintaining a play-off position until mid-November as Batth formed a solid partnership with Richard Stearman.
 The club held the best defensive record in the league for the majority of the season, keeping 15 clean sheets along the way.
-Batth's presence in the opposition box started to become more apparent as he netted three league goals including an 88th-minute equaliser at Molineux as Wolves drew 1–1 with Brighton & Hove Albion.
-A string of commanding performances led to strong rumors of interest from local rivals Aston Villa.
-At the age of just 24 years old, Batth bought up his century of appearances for the club in a 2–1 defeat to Birmingham City.
+In December 2014, Batth scored an 88th-minute equaliser for Wolves in a 1–1 draw against Brighton & Hove Albion at Molineux.
+A string of commanding performances led to rumours of interest from local rivals Aston Villa.
 Wolves continued to be in the hunt for the play-offs with two games to play of the season but missed out on goals scored to Ipswich Town.
 On 23 April it was revealed that Batth was facing a three-month layoff due to a stress fracture to his foot.
 Batth played 39 times for Wolves in 2015–16 as they finished in 14th position.

 Batth scored in a 3–1 win against rivals Birmingham City on 20 August 2016.
 On 22 September 2016, the day after his 26th birthday, he signed a new four-year contract with Wolves to potentially tie him to the club until summer 2020.
 On 1 April 2017, Batth scored twice against Cardiff City moving Wolves eight points clear of the relegation zone.
 He scored in the final match of the 2016–17 season, a 1–0 win against Preston North End which secured 15th place for Wolves.
 Portuguese manager Nuno Espírito Santo was appointed ahead of the 2017–18 campaign which proved a very successful one for Wolves as they won the Championship title with 99 points.

 Loan to Middlesbrough

 On 31 August 2018, Batth returned to the Championship, after joining Middlesbrough on a season-long loan deal, after falling out of favour with Wolves, after they had been promoted to the Premier League.
-Batth made 13 appearances under Tony Pulis at Boro before his loan was cut short in January 2019.
+Batth made 13 appearances under Tony Pulis at Middlesbrough before his loan was cut short in January 2019.